House conservatives block GOP bills, voice frustration in response to last week’s debt ceiling vote

 The passage of the debt ceiling bill was hailed by McCarthy and other members of GOP leadership as a crucial first test of their new majority, as they pushed Biden to the negotiating table and forced spending restraints Republicans have long championed in return for lifting the nation’s debt limit.

 But dozens of GOP lawmakers voted against the measure, saying it didn’t do enough to restrict spending.

-Their dissatisfaction spilled over into votes Tuesday on the otherwise routine rules vote — a resolution establishing the rules for debate on various bills that are coming before the chamber.
+And their dissatisfaction spilled over Tuesday on the otherwise routine rules vote — a resolution establishing the rules for debate on various bills coming before the chamber.

-It’s common for such procedural votes on rules to pass along party-line votes, but this time 11 members of the majority party joined with every Democratic member in voting against it.

-The top Democrat on the Rules panel, Rep. Jim McGovern of Massachusetts, said in a tweet that he had never lost a Rules vote when his party was in charge and he was the chairman.

-Majority Leader Steve Scalise, R-La., in a procedural step voted no, which would allow leaders to later bring the rule back up for a vote.
+It’s common for such procedural votes to pass along party-line votes.
+Scalise joined with 11 Republicans voting no as part of a procedural step that would allow leaders to later bring the rule back up for a vote.

-Associated Press writers Stephen Groves and Farnoush Amiri contributed to this report.
+Associated Press writers Stephen Groves, Lisa Mascaro and Farnoush Amiri contributed to this report.